Chania or Heraklion: Which Crete City to Visit?

 Where to Stay in Chania

 Casa Leone Hotel – This three-star hotel is perfect for mid-range travellers to Chania.
-They have lovely rooms available, a great location in the city centre and breakfast is served daily.
+Located in a classic home with views of the Venetian harbour, some rooms include sea views and terraces.

 Porto Veneziano Hotel – This waterfront hotel is a perfect place for couples visiting Chania.
-They have several rooms to choose from (some boasting sea views), a great breakfast served each morning and plenty of amenities to enjoy.
+They have several rooms to choose from (some boasting sea views), and amenities including a fab breakfast offered each day.

 Suites Pandora – If you’d like to have your own self-catering space while in Chania, this aparthotel is an excellent choice.
-They have a range of suites and flats on offer that are fully furnished and include equipped kitchens.
-Some even have wonderful sea views and the location is perfect for exploring the city.
+Offering both fully-furnish flats and suites, some offer sea views and they come equipped with all you may need.

 Not quite what you’re looking for?
 Click here to browse more Chania hotels!